So, You Don’t Think Sunscreen Is Important?

 Will I Need To Reapply Sunscreen When Staying In?

 Elisabeth G. Richard, MD: (board-certified dermatologist with a practice in Lutherville, Maryland.
-Richard is also an assistant professor of dermatology at Johns Hopkins University School of Medicine.
-As well is a member of The Skin Cancer Foundation’s Photobiology Committee.) shares her thoughts on this “staying in” question.
+Richard is also an assistant professor of dermatology at Johns Hopkins University School of Medicine) shares her thoughts on this “staying in” question.

 Wearing sunscreen on any exposed skin is important, even if you are inside all day.
 Most ultraviolet (UV) rays do penetrate glass.
 If you’re working or relaxing near a window, you’re still receiving sun exposure.